Leadership and Bylaws

 Deacons (Caregiving Body)

 At East Main, the Board of Deacons has 30 members: 10 Deacons are elected each year for a three-year term.
-The Deacons serving in 2017 are:
+The Deacons currently serving are:

-Class of 2019: Dick Ballantine, Mary Bengs, Tammy Bright, Dave Dayton, Dean Marburger, Linda McFadden, Pete Raymond, Mary Sodergren, Jeff Weinel, and Joan Weinel
+Class of 2019: Dick Ballantine, Tammy Bright, Dave Dayton, Dean Marburger, Linda McFadden, Peter Raymond, Becky Rider, Mary Sodergren, Jeff Weinel, and Joan Weinel

 Trustees (Financial Body)